-The longest-tenured coach in the Charlotte athletics department, Loren Hibbs has completed 20 seasons at the helm of the baseball program.
-He has averaged more than 30 wins per season in his career and has taken the program to all five of its NCAA Tournament appearances.
+The longest-tenured coach in the Charlotte athletics department and under contract until 2018, Loren Hibbs has completed 22 seasons at the helm of the baseball program and has averaged more than 31 wins per season in his career.
+As of the start of the 2014 season, he is ranked 44th among active coaches in wins in the NCAA.
+He has taken the program to all five of its NCAA Tournament appearances.

 At the conclusion of the 2012 season, Charlotte had one player drafted (Miguel Rodriguez, 36 Round by Boston) and another sign a pro contract with the Los Angeles Angels of Anaheim (Andrew Smith), giving the program its 60th and 61st players to reach an affiliate of a Major League Baseball club.

 49ers baseball ranked eighth nationally of the 297 Division I programs in winning percentage (at .714) in a five-year window from 2007-2011, with a record of 207-83 in that time, putting the Niners in elite company.
 Charlotte was one of only 15 programs in the country to register a Top-75 winning percentage (at .600 or more) in the those five seasons.

 Charlotte had notched a win over a team ranked No. 7 or higher in four straight seasons (2008-2011), including a home win over No. 6 North Carolina 4-3 at home on March 29, 2011.
 Charlotte beat a second ranked team in the postseason, taking out No. 19 Arkansas to start the Tempe, Ariz.
 Regional.
 The 49ers did not play a team ranked higher than No. 19 in 2012.